 We drive leadership and management engagement and accountability through a variety of touch points.
-These include biannual WD&I-focused leadership meetings, constant coordination with human resources leadership and trickle-down communication of key diversity and inclusion messages from enterprise leadership.
+These include WD&I-focused leadership meetings, constant coordination with human resources leadership and business partners and trickle-down communication of key diversity and inclusion messages from enterprise leadership.